-The University of Hawaii at Manoa (UHM) Library aims to facilitate discussions about current trends in Scholarly Communication with our faculty and about how best to approach the sharing of scholarly work.
-The UHM Library would like to encourage the University community's active participation in creating a system that best serves the needs and maximizes the impact of scholarship and research at UHM.
+The UHM Library encourages the University community's active participation in creating a system that best serves the needs and maximizes the impact of scholarship and research at UHM.

 Dr. Kelly Aune, Chair & Professor, Department of Communicology